Why a GIC?

 Market- or equity-linked GICs

 This type of GIC is linked to the performance of an underlying stock market index.
 Market-linked GICs bring greater returns if the market performs well.
-The rate of return is not determined until maturity in these GICs.
-So if your GIC is linked to the S&P/TSX 60 index and went up over the three-year contract period you chose, the GIC’s return will reflect the exchange’s performance, up or down.
+With these GICs, the rate of return is not determined until maturity.
+So if your GIC is linked to the S&P/TSX 60 index and goes up over the three-year contract period you chose, the GIC’s return will reflect the exchange’s performance, up or down.

-Market-linked GICs are locked, meaning you won’t be able to access your money before the term is up.
+Market-linked GICs are locked, meaning you won’t be able to access your money before the term ends.
 But your principal remains guaranteed.
-However, taxation applies here.
+However, taxation applies to these types of GICs.
 Money made through interest is taxed at a higher rate than capital gains.
-And no dividends are earned through market-linked GICs, which is an entitlement you would have if you had invested directly in the stock market.
+And no dividends are earned through market-linked GICs, an entitlement you would have if you had invested directly in the stock market.

-This option is great if you are planning to visit the foreign country associated with the currency while earning interest on top.
-For example, if you are planning to visit the U.S. and stay there for a couple of months and you want to cut your inflation losses, then this could be a good option for you.
+This option is great if you visit a foreign country associated with the currency while earning interest.
+For example, if you are planning to visit the US and stay there for a couple of months and want to cut your inflation losses, then this could be a good option.

 WARNING: Foreign currency GICs are not covered by CDIC insurance.
-There is no guarantee you would get your money back in case the bank or credit union fails.
-Also, with this type of investment, the bank will be buying slightly below the market rate and selling slightly above.
-This is how banks make money on this — through what’s known as a “spread.”
+There is no guarantee you will get your money back in case the bank or credit union fails.
+Also, with this type of investment, the bank will buy slightly below the market rate and sell slightly above.
+This is how banks make money on this type of investment — through what's known as a "spread."
 And there is the possibility that the currency the GIC is in can fall, leaving you with less money in Canadian dollars.
-All of this makes this type of GIC riskier than the others.
+All of this makes this type of GIC riskier than other types.

 Disadvantages of GICs

-- Your money is tied up for the duration of the term you chose, meaning, if you want to reap the full benefits, you can’t tap into it at all until the end of the term
+- Your money is tied up for the term you chose, meaning if you want to reap the full interest benefits, you can’t tap into it until the end of the term.

 - What if inflation is higher than the interest rate on the GIC you chose?
-In that instance, your money will lose purchasing power over the course of the GIC’s term.
+In that instance, your money will lose purchasing power over the GIC’s term.

-- Like with all investments, the riskier the investment is, the higher the rewards are.
-And remember, the currency exchange GIC has no guarantee that your principal is covered.
+- Like all investments, the riskier the investment is, the higher the rewards.
+And remember, the foreign currency exchange GIC has no guarantee that your principal is covered.

-- Your interest earnings on a GIC will be taxed, if it’s not in a registered investment vehicle like an RRSP or TFSA.
+- Your interest earnings on a GIC will be taxed if it’s not in a registered investment vehicle such as a TFSA.

-- Usually, there’s a stipulated minimum amount to invest in a GIC.
-That can be a problem for someone with only a small amount of savings.
+- Usually, there’s a stipulated minimum amount to invest in a GIC, which can be a challenge for someone with limited savings.

-GICs might sound like a straightforward concept, however, there are many nuances.
-As with any type of investment, do your homework again and again.
+GICs might sound like a straightforward concept; however, there are many nuances.
+As with any type of investment, do your homework.

 The formulas financial institutions use to determine your final investment value may be complex.
 So you need to know the details of how you get paid on your GIC.

-For example, a market-linked GIC is promised for a maximum return at 9% over a three-year term.
-But this could mean that the maximum of 3% a year is made only if the market performs well.
-So that 9% isn’t fully guaranteed.
+For example, a market-linked GIC is promised a maximum return of 9% over a three-year term.
+But this could mean that the maximum of 3% a year is made only if the market performs well, so 9% isn’t fully guaranteed.
+Be sure to read the fine print and ask if you have questions.

 A major tip on how to be a smart GIC investor

-You divide a lump sum of money into, let’s say, five GIC accounts with different rates of maturity for each year.
+You divide a lump sum of money into, let’s say, five GIC accounts with different maturity rates for each year.

-For example, the money in “rung one” would be invested in a GIC for one year, the second rung for two years, and so on until the fifth rung is invested in a five-year GIC, which would most likely have the highest interest rate.
+For example, the money in “rung one” would be invested in a GIC for one year, the second rung for two years, until the fifth rung is invested in a five-year GIC, which would most likely have the highest interest rate.

-This gives you a little more flexibility to access your money than you would have with just one GIC.
+This gives you more flexibility to access your money than with just one GIC.

 Sponsored